Atlantic slave trade: European participation

-In 1778, Thomas Kitchin estimated that Europeans were bringing an estimated 52,000 slaves to the Caribbean yearly, with the French bringing the most Africans to the French West Indies (13,000 out of the yearly estimate).
+In 1778, Thomas Kitchin estimated that Europeans were bringing an estimated 52,000 slaves to the Caribbean yearly, with the French bringing the most Africans to the French West Indies.
 The Atlantic slave trade peaked in the last two decades of the 18th century, during and following the Kongo Civil War.
-Wars among tiny states along the Niger River's Igbo-inhabited region and the accompanying banditry also spiked in this period.
-Another reason for surplus supply of enslaved people was major warfare conducted by expanding states, such as the kingdom of Dahomey, the Oyo Empire, and the Ashanti Empire.
+Wars among tiny states along the Niger River's Igbo-inhabited region and the accompanying banditry spiked in this period.
+Another reason for the peak was major warfare conducted by expanding states, such as the kingdom of Dahomey, the Oyo Empire, and the Ashanti Empire.